sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

-Keywords:
+Keywords: [**Expendable**]

 Effect: You gain X activations until the end of your turn.
-Once you use an activation on your turn, your subsequent activations must be used for the same effect, i.e. activating the same Gu.
+Once you use an activation before the end of your turn, your subsequent activations must be used for the same effect, i.e. activating the same Gu.

 ### Sharp Intent Gu
 *Rank 3-4 Manifestation*